Department of Defense: Actions Needed to Improve Management and Oversight of Dependency Determinations for Incapacitated Adult Children

 Department of Defense | The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness clearly defines oversight responsibilities of the Department of Defense Human Resources Activity and the military services for the incapacitated adult child dependency process, including the consistent tracking, monitoring, and reporting of reliable data on incapacitated adult child dependency applications and determinations across the military services for use in data-driven decision-making.
 (Recommendation 3) |

 DOD partially concurred with this recommendation and stated that while current DOD guidance does not include specific oversight responsibilities for the incapacitated adult child program DOD concurred with the need for a single office to provide oversight of the program.
 DOD noted that the Under Secretary of Defense for Personnel and Readiness would identify the office and assign responsibility within 60 days of our report.
 In March 2021, the Under Secretary of Defense for Personnel and Readiness assigned oversight responsibility for the Department's permanently incapacitated dependent child program to the Office of the Assistant Secretary of Defense for Manpower and Reserve Affairs.
 In September 2023, DOD stated that the office of Military Personnel Policy has been identified as the lead office responsible for the incapacitated adult child dependency determination program and that it is preparing an instruction to establish responsibilities for other offices.
-In July 2024, DOD stated that its instruction would be signed no later than December 2024.
+In November 2024, DOD stated its updated instruction "Dependency Determinations for Incapacitated Adult Children" is under review.
+DOD expects the instruction to be signed in April 2025.
 We will follow-up to determine if DOD has implemented its planned actions.

 |